aszkiel71/C-projects/README.md

 # C-projects

-A collection of C programming projects including algorithms, a text editor, and a compiler utility.
+A collection of C programming projects including algorithms, a text editor, a compiler utility, and a custom memory allocator.

 ## Projects